This post may contain affiliate links. Please read our disclosure policy.

 - Preheat the oven to 350°F (177°C).

-- Add the egg yolk and vanilla and beat until the ingredients are well mixed.
+- Mix in the egg yolk and vanilla until smooth.

-- In a separate small bowl, stir together the flour, baking soda, cornstarch, and salt.
+- In a small bowl, whisk together the flour, baking soda, cornstarch, and salt.

-- Slowly add the dry ingredients to the cookie dough batter.
-Mix on low speed until the dough starts to form.
+- Add the dry ingredients to the wet mixture on low speed until a dough forms.

 Notes